Your Cart is Empty

-For those with meibomian gland dysfunction, discovering treatments that work is the most important step in decreasing inflammation, preventing meibomian gland atrophy, and feeling better overall.
-MGD is a progressive, obstructive disease of the glands in the eyelids, which advances from the production of normal, healthy oil into stagnant, hardened oil that can lead to gland atrophy.
+For those with meibomian gland issues, discovering ways to improve the glands is an important step in decreasing inflammation and feeling better overall.
+Meibomian Gland Dysfunction is often a progressive, obstructive issue affecting the glands of the eyelids, which advances from the production of normal, healthy oil into stagnant, hardened oil that can lead to gland atrophy.
 Typical treatments for this condition are very important, but it’s also critical that you understand why alternative treatments may be beneficial as well.

 Without meibomian glands that work properly, you may experience any of the following symptoms:

 While there are many other symptoms you may experience, these are the most common.
 Often, the oil within the glands becomes hardened and eventually stagnant.
 This means that your eyes will not be lubricated by free-flowing oil, and it also means that the oil your glands are producing is not optimal.
 Optimal meibum (the oil produced from these glands) is the consistency of olive oil, while many people are experiencing meibum with the consistency of toothpaste.
 This isn’t good!

 If you can first ensure that your body is producing a high quality oil, you can then make sure that oil is flowing properly.
 In a bit, we’ll cover a few of the ways you can help your body produce better oil as well as ways you can avoid stagnation of these precious glands.

 When you have stagnant oil in your meibomian glands, it’s likely that the oil is of unhealthy quality and hardened.
 To get your oils moving again, use warm compresses for maintenance.
 Think of it like this: butter is hardened until you melt it, after which it becomes free-flowing.
 The oil in the glands of your eyelids is similar, and remember that we want oil the consistency of olive oil.